 This goes for both first-party and third-party cookies in use on your website.
-All cookies that directly identifies a person or can potentially be combined to identify a person may only be used once you have your user’s proper consent to it.
+All cookies that directly identify a person or can potentially be combined to identify a person may only be used once you have your user’s proper consent to it.

 Nowadays, there can be up to hundreds of cookies and tracking technologies in use on websites, and more often than not, website owners don’t even themselves have the full picture of the tracking in use on their own website.

 To meet the requirements, make sure to have a thorough and compliant setup for getting and securely storing the consents to the cookies on your website.
 Start by finding out what cookies are in action on your website, and whether the use is compliant.

-All cookies that process personal data are subject to the new regulations.
+All cookies that process personal data are subject to the GDPR.